 For more information check out this short video on eel grass produced by the Sierra Club of British Columbia:

 Protecting and Restoring Eelgrass on the Pacific North Coast

 Industrial development, nutrient runoff, and infill/dredging have caused an estimated 18% decline in shore habitat along the Pacific north coast as of 1994.
 The rate of eelgrass decline has increased significantly from 0.9% per year before 1940, to 7% per year after 1990.

 The SRWS joined the Seagrass Conservation Working Group (SCWG), a consortium of conservation groups, scientists, consultants, and public agencies who work to protect and conserve eelgrass meadows in British Columbia.
 The SCWG from 2001-2007 with the help of community volunteers across BC mapped 12,000ha of eelgrass habitat, and in 2008 published a Strategy for Eelgrass Restoration in British Columbia.

 Since 2008 the SRWS, with the support of the SCWG, has been planting and monitoring eelgrass annually at sites on in the Squamish Estuary, the Cattermole Slough, the Mamquam Blind Channel, and on the Squamish Nation Reserve at the mouth of the Stawamus River.

-Eelgrass Helps Bring Whales Back to the Howe Sound
+Eelgrass Helps Bring Whales Back to Howe Sound

-Each year volunteers from the Squamish community gather and prepare eelgrass shoots for planting.
+From 2008 - 2012, volunteers from the Squamish community gathered and prepared eelgrass shoots for planting.

-In early spring 2012 volunteers gathered to plant another 15oo eelgrass shoots in the Squamish Estuary, the Catermole Slough, and at the mouth of the Stawmus River.
+Spring 2012: volunteers gathered to plant another 1500 eelgrass shoots in the Squamish Estuary, the Cattermole Slough, and at the mouth of the Stawamus River.
 The BC Wildlife Federation joined the volunteer planting team, check out their blog on their experience.